Berge-tech/Elk-Stack-Project/README.md

 Step 2.
 Create filebeat-playbook.yml
 - Create a filebeat-playbook.yml in the /etc/ansible/roles/ directory.
 - Vi or Nano can be used as text editors for writing the playbook.
-- Include the .deb file using the command: dpkg -i filebeat-7.4.0-amd64.deb
+- Include the .deb file using the command: dpkg -i filebeat-7.4.0-amd64.deb.
-- Copy the filebeat to /etc/filebeat/filebeat.yml
+- Inclue the filebeat configuration file.
 - Include the following commands:
    - filebeat modules enable system
    - filebeat setup